 Police and Crime Commissioners were brought in by the Government to replace Police Authorities.

-It is her job to hold the Chief Constable to account and to ensure the Force is properly funded so that he can deliver an efficient and effective service.
-The role includes the power to set the policing budget of over £330 million.
+It is her job to hold the Chief Constable to account and to ensure the Force is properly funded so that she can deliver an efficient and effective service.
+The role includes the power to set the policing budget of over £370 million.
 Not only that, but she also has a statutory responsibility to monitor the whole criminal justice system in the region.

-As Commissioner, Jane will hold the police to account on behalf of the public and by listening to you, she will ensure they deliver the kind of policing you want to see.
+As Commissioner, Emily will hold the police to account on behalf of the public and by listening to you, she will ensure they deliver the kind of policing you want to see.

 - providing a strong and powerful voice for all of Merseyside's communities, representing your views on how crime is prevented and tackled;